SamuelMarks/ng-md-components/README.md

 ---

 Let's put this reversal into `angular.json` (or generated webpack), and rewrite in TypeScript/JavaScript instead.
 That's the purpose of this package.

+## Approach
+Comment:

+    // templateUrl: './a.component.md'
+    @Component({
+      selector: 'app-a',
+      templateUrl: './a.component.html',
+      styleUrls: ['./a.component.css']
+    })
+    export class AComponent {}

+Here any existing `a.component.html` will be replaced.

+## Different approaches

+Extend `@Component` or create new decorator.

+### Advantages
+- Can be used without any new precompilation stage

+### Disadvantage
+- Bundle size